adamczheng/pokerbots2020/README.md

 Against check-call bot, we determine the permutation about 30% of the time with our week 1 strategy, although we get a good idea of the permutation much more often.
 It sometimes takes too long (if we never generate the right permutation) so we don't allow this part of the program to exceed 20-25 seconds.

 Currently, we're trying to implement Metropolis Hasting to see if it yields better results.
+Update: we implemented it and it did yield better results (at least in speed of determining permutation)

 # Abstractions
 ## Card abstractions: